knemeth/knemeth/README.md

 - Hi, I’m Kiefer!
-- I'm a game developer and musician who made Katja's Abyss: Tactics, a turn-based strategy game.
+- I'm a game developer who made Katja's Abyss: Tactics, a turn-based strategy game.
-- I'm currently looking for a position in game design to transition to after my current project(s) come to a close.
+- I'm currently looking for a position in game design after the closing of Funomena
-- I'm lead designer for Hidden Harmony, a musical composition-based exploration game.
-- Contact me on Twitter @kiefJerky
+- Contact me on Twitter! @kiefJerky